An Investment in the Bridge Between Iceland and Greece

 Rúrí Sigríðardóttir Kommata, one of the organizers of Head2Head, is herself of Greek and Icelandic descent.
 While living in Athens, she reflected on the connections between her two homelands.

-“Visits to Greece from members of Kling and Bang, including Erling Klingenberg and Sirra Sigrún Sigurðardóttir, were becoming more frequent.
+“Visits to Greece from members of Kling and Bang, including Erling T. V. Klingenberg and Sirra Sigrún Sigurðardóttir, were becoming more frequent.
 At the same time, the scene in Reykjavík was undergoing significant changes, with more artist-run initiatives being established.
 This phenomenon has gained some recognition in Iceland and in Greece, though not everywhere,” Rúrí notes.

 Thus, multiple and diverse reasons converged to create a cultural connection between the countries.
 The seed of the idea was sown in fertile creative soil, and efforts began to nurture its growth.